-A. OUR THREE-PART BUSINESS MODEL
+A. THEIR THREE-PART BUSINESS MODEL

-- Through our "50 Breakthroughs" analysis, we are working across a range of areas to understand where technology can make a big difference (recognizing that technology alone will not solve the problem).
+Through their “50 Breakthroughs” analysis, they are working across a range of areas to understand where technology can make a big difference (recognizing that technology alone will not solve the problem).
 The core areas in this analysis are: (1) Food Security, Agriculture & Rural Poverty; (2) Urban Poverty; (3) Health, Water & Sanitation; (4) Education; (5) Governance, Rule-of-law & Human Rights; (6) Recovery from Environmental Damage, Natural Disasters & Conflict; (7) Household Quality-of-life; and (8) Low-carbon Pathways to Workplace Productivity.
 Cross-cutting areas include (a) Empowerment & Inclusion of Women, (b) Energy Production & Storage, and (c) Water Access & Conservation.

 2. Leverage “mostly completed” R&D at LBNL and other research institutions.